 - Decision making under uncertainty: incorporating decision-maker's beliefs in water-related risks decisions using Value of Information and Prospect Theory concepts.

 Leonardo has several years of teaching experience that combines well with his practical experience in the field.
 He completed a pedagogical training on University Teaching Qualification by Delft University of Technology (TU Delft).
 He has supervised a number of MSc students and PhD students on diverse water-related topics.
 His main teaching tasks include Information and Communication Technology, Real-time Control of Water Systems, Software for model integration and Matlab.
+To date, he has supervised MSc 23 and co-supervised 4 PhD students.

 - Initiator of international multidisciplinary research EC FP7 project WeSenseIt (14 partners from 7 countries) on developing a citizen observatory of water